How to Show Hidden Files and Folders (Sonoma)

 It’s worth noting that BuhoCleaner is more than just a file manager.
 It’s also a handy cleaner with many practical features, including junk file cleanup, app uninstallation, large and duplicate file removal, startup program management, and more.
 Click here to explore more features.

 The Bottom Line

-Now you know how to find hidden files on your Mac.
-Which way do you like best and want to give it a try first?
+Now that you know how to find hidden files on your Mac, which way do you like best and want to give it a try first?

 Note that showing hidden files is for better control over your files and to fix app issues.
 Under no circumstances do we recommend deleting files that you are not sure are critical to your macOS.